0 commentaires

-Selenium is a trace element, that is to say an essential mineral that the body needs in small quantities to function normally .
-It is present in some foods, such as seafood and whole grains, but its content varies greatly between geographic regions.
-Selenium is important for health because it plays a key role in protecting cells against free radicals and in the normal functioning of the immune system.
+Selenium is a trace mineral, which is an essential mineral that the body needs in small amounts to function normally.
+It is found in some foods, such as seafood and whole grains, but its levels vary widely by geographic region.
+Selenium is important for health because it plays a key role in protecting cells from free radicals and in the normal functioning of the immune system .

-Free radicals are unstable and reactive molecules produced naturally by the body in response to various factors such as stress, pollution and ultraviolet rays.
-If these free radicals are not removed quickly, they can damage cells and tissues, contributing to the development of chronic diseases such as cancer and heart disease.
+Free radicals are unstable and reactive molecules naturally produced by the body in response to various factors such as stress, pollution and ultraviolet rays.
+If these free radicals are not eliminated quickly, they can damage cells and tissues, contributing to the development of chronic diseases such as cancer and heart disease.

-Selenium is also important for the immune system, as it plays a role in the production of white blood cells that help fight infections and disease.
-Additionally, selenium is a key component of glutathione peroxidase, an enzyme that protects cells against oxidative damage.
-These are responsible for soreness after training.
+Selenium is also important for the immune system, as it plays a role in the production of white blood cells that help fight infections and diseases.
+Additionally, selenium is a key component of glutathione peroxidase, an enzyme that protects cells from oxidative damage.
+The latter is responsible for muscle soreness after a workout.

 The benefits of selenium